-Hello!
-Hope you’re all well.
+Hello foodies!
+This post if for you.
 I was going through some images on my camera and can’t believe I haven’t posted anything about Bali yet!
 Naturally my first post about Bali is going to be about food because the food in Bali is unreal.
 I love food.
 But I don’t like sugary, fatty, greasy foods that make you feel like garbage after.
 I like food that’s well crafted, fresh, tastes amazing and is worth it.
 No need to waste money or calories.
 And in Bali this wasn’t hard to find!
 Everything tasted so fresh and delicious and was so pretty!
 It’s an Instagrammers paradise 🙂 (You can follow mine here!)

 Casa Luna – Just a few steps away from Ubud Palace, this cafe was as pretty and the food was tasty.
 They had my favourite Gado Gado which is an Indonesian Salad of boiled veggies and peanut sauce.
 They also had the famous Naga Bowls and lots of healthy dishes.
 Highly recommend!

 The Watercress – A foodies haven.
 Or heaven.
 Whatever you want it to be 😛 Sometimes you needed to just order two things off the menu because everything sounded so amazing!
 My first day there I ordered the smoothie bowl (which was the most expensive breakfast) and the pumpkin roasted salad.
 It is a brunches paradise – I went here 3 or 4 times in the 9 days I was in Bali!

 Milk and Madu – Pretty tricky to find if you aren’t familiar with the area.
 Located in North Kuta this cafe boasts high ceilings, delicious food and Nalu Bowls!
 Worth the detour.